o2bomb/space-warp/README.md

 The result looks cool and all, but there were a number of problems with my implementation of this effect:
 - It was not performant on certain platforms, mobile devices espcecially.
 If I recall correctly, Google's Lighthouse reported a disappointing score of ~65% for performance.
 Not good.
-- Some of the postprocessing effects (bloom, chromatic abberation) were poorly chained together, resulting in a noticeable pop-in when the space warp ended
+- Some of the postprocessing effects (bloom, chromatic aberration) were poorly chained together, resulting in a noticeable pop-in when the space warp ended
 - It uses React's setState() in the animation loop, which is a big no-no

 Overall, my implementation was poor.
 A partial snippet of my old implementation of this effect can be found here: https://github.com/o2bomb/reworked-stars/commit/3ae2021c503b1429c266b8a3bd5d9263f6aa8aa5